US House approves $1.7 billion in disaster aid for Carolinas

-WASHINGTON (AP) — The House has overwhelmingly passed legislation that would provide $1.7 billion to help residents of the Carolinas and elsewhere recover from recent natural disasters.
+WASHINGTON (AP) — The House on Wednesday overwhelmingly passed legislation that would provide $1.7 billion to help residents of the Carolinas and elsewhere recover from recent natural disasters.

 The aid was added to legislation to keep Federal Aviation Administration programs running beyond Sept.
-30.
+30. The bill passed 398-23.

-The bill passed 398-23 on Wednesday.
-It also requires that the FAA set minimum requirements for seat width and legroom on airplanes as lawmakers respond to complaints about cramped seating.

 Lawmakers describe the disaster aid as a down payment.
 They say billions more will be needed in the months ahead to help communities devastated by Hurricane Florence.